vegaprotocol/documentation/docs/tools/vega-wallet/cli-wallet/latest/guides/isolate-keys.md

 This optional step creates an extra layer of security, particularly for validators and others who are concerned about their wallets being compromised.

 An isolated wallet can only contain a single key pair that has been stripped from its cryptographic node.
-A wallet without a cryptographic node, which is used to create keys, minimises the impact of that wallet being compromised, as it makes it impossible to retrieve or generate keys.
+If a wallet without a cryptographic node is compromised, the damage is minimised as it is impossible to generate keys or retrieve any keys other than the isolated one.

 ## Isolate key pair